xLeiti/Annotations-Chunk-Loader-Cs2/README.md

 Non supported maps are linked to the default path  ```annotations/chunk/default/<chunk_name>``` and have no origin offset configured.

-If you want to add support to more maps, copy one of the map.cfg in ```chunk_loader```, rename it to your desired map, adjust the names in the file.
+If you want to add support to more maps, copy one of the map.cfg in ```chunk_loader/maps```, rename it to your desired map, adjust the names in the file.
 Then add an alias under the map-section in ```chunk_loader/main```.
 If the map is off centre, you need to define x/y-offset values here.
 Make sure non of the is "OutOfBounds"!